 Rarely a party you want to work with will sell any of your products or services.
 Sharing product or service information and prices and margins is not enough.
 Even calling or emailing the (new) one once in a while is not compelling enough.
 Both you and your partner need to get serious about it.
 Not just being top-of-mind but being part of his portfolio or areas of focus for his clients.

 This does not look like a pitfall but hang in there.
 After you get your partner started, he has all the knowledge and expertise and is seriously focused on your services or products; it doesn’t stop there.
 Very often, we see the focus on the new partners slackens.
 Things are going well, sales are growing, and there is contact about orders and commissions.
 But that is not enough to remain successful in the long run.
 You must continue to give partners proactive attention, knowledge, support, and information.
 You have to keep investing in each other.

 - Partnering is more than a portal

-Another pitfall we see is that the partner’s sales material and pricing are well-developed, and a lot of time and money has been spent on making the quoting and ordering process easier for partners.
+Another pitfall is that the partner’s sales material and pricing are well-developed, and a lot of time and money has been spent on making the quoting and ordering process easier for partners.
 Through a portal, for example.
 The hygiene factors for a successful partner strategy have been completed.
-But partnering is more; it is collaborating commercially with their organisation, establishing an ecosystem, and having regularly scheduled contact at all levels about the operation, annual plans, and strategy.
+But partnering is more; it is collaborating commercially with their organization, establishing an ecosystem, and having regularly scheduled contact at all levels about the operation, annual plans, and strategy.
 And so, there are more components of successful partnering.
 Partnering is much more than just a portal.

 - You often don’t have a partner alone